jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Anyone can make a Wikipedia article, yet no one has ever thought to make one about your personal Darth Blockbuster.
 You haven't, have you?

-Focus on the game.
+Ignore arrogant pricks and focus on the game.
 Anyone can earn a Wikipedia page if they inspire someone else to think "the worlds need to know."

 ## What You Can Do Today